getherbie/herbie/example/site/pages/2-doc/7-extending/1-index.md

 ### Event listeners

-For adding an event handler you can create a PHP file in the directory `site/extends/events` that returns an array{string, callable} with the name of the event and a valid PHP callback.
+For adding an event listener you can create a PHP file in the directory `site/extends/events` that returns an array{string, callable} with the name of the event and a valid PHP callback.
 The event is then registered automatically.

 ~~~php